xiaolou86/shardeum-docs/docs/introduction/tokenomics.md

 # Tokenomics

 The Shardeum network will have a native coin called Shard with a ticker symbol of SHM.
-The coin will be mined by validator, archive and standby nodes as reward for providing resources to the network.
-The coin will be used for paying gas fees associated with executing transfer transactions as well as smart contract execution on the Shardeum network.
+The coin will be mined by validator, archive and standby nodes as a reward for providing resources to the network.
+The coin will be used for paying gas fees associated with executing transfer transactions and smart contract execution on the Shardeum network.

 Max supply: 508 million SHM